jtaylortech/jtaylortech/README.md

 🌎 Check out my [portfolio](http://www.jtaylor.app/) </br>
 💼 View my [resume](https://drive.google.com/file/d/1bvOEDRBb9XFInFjWo2XClnjO3sd12wq_/view?usp=sharing) </br>

-Focusing on Machine Learning & Data Science, I am expanding my knowledge in Python and all the related technologies and frameworks.
-As I transition out of the military in the fall of 2023, I plan to begin my career as a Machine Learning Engineer.
+Evolving everyday as a Machine Learning Engineer & Data Scientist.
+Constantly expanding my knowledge in Python and all the related technologies and frameworks.
+As I transition out of the military in the fall of 2023, I plan to begin my full-time career as a Machine Learning Engineer.

 💬 Feel free to reach out to connect or for job inquiring, I am open to work!